aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/encapsulation.md

 kyle = Person.new("Kyle Mullen", 35, :staff)
 ```

-In this example, the `kyle` object encapsulates state by storing date in the instance variables: `@name`, `@age`, `@ranking`.
+In this example, the `kyle` object encapsulates state by storing data in the instance variables: `@name`, `@age`, `@ranking`.
+It's this bundling of data and behavior in a single object that is called encaapsulation.

+Controlling acess to certain methods available to the object is one aspect of encapsulation.
 While we can access the data stored in the `kyle` object using the getter methods, we are not able to change the data stored there.
 If we were to directly access the data stored in the `@name` instance variable, we would be able to change it by calling various destructive methods available for string objects.
-Hence, encapsulation is a form of data protection.
+Hence, encapsulation enables data protection.

 And class `Person` encapsulate behaviors available for objects instantiated from `Person` by hiding certain pieces of functionality and exposing certain methods as part of the public interface.